 There are a number of claims made about manuka honey with regard to health and clinical benefits.
 Some of these claims are explored in depth on other pages:

-There are three controversies surrounding manuka honey.
+There are two controversies surrounding manuka honey.

 Adulteration